-Financial Assets Measured at Fair Value through Profit of Loss
+Financial Assets measured at Fair Value through Profit of Loss

 Financial assets that are measured at FVPL are recognised on the Balance Sheet when the authority becomes a party to the contractual provisions of a financial instrument and are initially measured and carried at fair value.
-Fair value gains and losses are recognised as they arrive in the Surplus or Deficit on the Provision of Services.
+Fair value gains and losses are recognised as they arise in the Surplus or Deficit on the Provision of Services under Financing and Investment Income and Expenditure.